wayne214/react-native-apk-install/README.md

 #### Android

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`
-  - Add `import com.wayne.apkinstaller.RNCardviewPackage;` to the imports at the top of the file
+  - Add `import com.wayne.apkinstaller.RNApkInstallPackage;` to the imports at the top of the file
   - Add `new RNCardviewPackage()` to the list returned by the `getPackages()` method
 2. Append the following lines to `android/settings.gradle`:
   	```
-  	include ':react-native-cardview'
+  	include ':react-native-apk-install'
-  	project(':react-native-cardview').projectDir = new File(rootProject.projectDir, 	'../node_modules/react-native-cardview/android')
+  	project(':react-native-apk-install').projectDir = new File(rootProject.projectDir, 	'../node_modules/react-native-apk-install/android')
   	```
 3. Insert the following lines inside the dependencies block in `android/app/build.gradle`:
   	```
-      compile project(':react-native-cardview')
+      compile project(':react-native-apk-install')
   	```